 Do I Need a Police Report After a Car Accident?

-Yes, a police report can help you to obtain the compensation you deserve.
+Yes, a police report can help your personal injury lawyer to obtain for you the compensation you deserve.
 It can also protect you from false allegations by the other driver.

 The right documentation is everything